refinedev/refine/documentation/blog/2024-07-03-next-api-routes.md

 2. **Integration Test**:

 We will mock the function `getUser` to make different return scenarios.
 The integration test should make sure that the API route is returning a different status and response if a user exists or doesn't exist in the database.
 Unit and integration tests can be written to make the Next.js API routes sturdy and trustworthy.
-Please let me know if you have further questions or require more detailed information.

 ```javascript
 // __tests__/api/user.test.js